-Colchester also intends to implement the following additional enhancements to the pre-engagement and oversight of its third-party service providers during the next reporting period:
+Colchester intends to implement the following additional enhancements to the pre-engagement and oversight of its third-party service providers:

 - 1. Incorporating modern slavery due diligence and risk analysis into the onboarding procedure for all new material service providers. - 2.
-Updating Colchester's template service provider onboarding documentation to require material service providers to comply with all applicable anti-slavery and human trafficking laws, employment legislation, and the standards and behaviours Colchester expects from its suppliers, to provide further information about their modern slavery policies and procedures on request, and to require the introduction of such policies where they do not already exist, and to notify Colchester if they become aware of any modern slavery incidents occurring in their business or own supply chains. - 3.
 Rolling out a new market-leading vendor risk management tool within the organisation which will require annual attestation from all service providers (other than low-risk) that they accept Colchester's position of zero-tolerance of modern slavery and human trafficking.